MilesLitteral/wraylib3d/README.md

 ```
 * = There is a desire for CMake support, this has to be explored
    as it could also be the answer for generating vcprojs and xcprojs.
    as well as AutoMake support for linux.
+There is an interest in [!xmake](https://github.com/xmake-io/xmake)